mh-skjelvareid/massimal/dataset_publishing/Massimal data products description.md

 Pixels with mostly negative spectra are set to zero (masked out).

 Spectra are also smoothed using S-G filtering, and also binned/downsampled (?).
 The final result is saved as a GeoTIFF(?)

+### Mosaics
+RGB versions of images are mosaiced together into a single GeoTIFF.

 ### Summary